Lighting Equipment for Low Budget Filmmaking

 COB (chip on board) lights

-The Godox SL 150 II is powerful, with a fairly quiet fan which only comes on at higher power outputs.
+The Godox SL 150 III is powerful, with a fairly quiet fan which you can turn off when necessary.
 It’s mains-only.

 The Godox SL60 (also mains-only) is much cheaper, but the fan is noisier.